Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Symbolically Executing : Challenges and Approaches

-\section{Symbolically Executing\systemc{}:\\ Challenges and Approaches}
+\section{Symbolically Executing \systemc{}:\\ Challenges and Approaches}

-When verifying \systemc{} peripherals, the implementation of the original \systemc{} kernel causes three main obstacles. \begin{enumerate} \item The \texttt{SC\_THREADS}, commonly used in \gls{tlm} models, are realised using system threads.
-However, threading is currently not supported by the state-of-the-art symbolic execution tools due to the large overhead associated with verifying multithreaded software. \item The signal-port mechanism, commonly used for inter-module communication in \gls{rtl} models, uses \texttt{mutexes}, which are likewise not supported. \item The long list of supported features naturally leads to an implementation with (1) many branch instructions (2) large class object sizes.
+When verifying \systemc{} peripherals, the implementation of the original \systemc{} kernel causes three main obstacles. \begin{enumerate} \item The \texttt{SC\_THREAD}s, commonly used in \gls{tlm} models, are realised using system threads.
+While there are approaches for the symbolic execution of multi-threaded software~\cite{cloud9}, this is currently not supported by state-of-the-art tools due to the associated large overhead. \item The signal-port mechanism, commonly used for inter-module communication in \gls{rtl} models, uses \texttt{mutexes}, which are likewise not supported. \item The long list of supported features naturally leads to an implementation with many branch instructions and large class object sizes.
 Both put a strain on the \gls{smt} solver, and thus slow down the verification, possibly to the point of rendering it ineffective. \end{enumerate} Therefore, the type of verifiable peripherals is heavily constrained.
 To combat these issues, two approaches for the cross-level symbolic execution are conceivable: